junforever/n8n-backend-session-manager/README.md

 # JWT Backend Session Manager

-This project provides a backend service built with Node.js and Express.js, designed to manage authentication, authorization, rate limiting, timeouts, logging, and security features, potentially acting as a gateway or middleware for another service like n8n.
+This project provides a backend service built with Node.js and Express.js, designed to handle authentication, authorization, rate limiting, timeouts, logging, and security.
+It can serve as a gateway or middleware layer for n8n workflows.
+The backend is intended to integrate with a chat-based agent (via Telegram and/or WhatsApp) used in n8n.

+To avoid maintaining separate agents for business clients and staff members, this backend was created to manage both roles within a single system.
+When a message is received through the chat, the user’s unique chat ID is sent to this backend to determine whether the user is a staff member or a business client, and the appropriate flow is triggered.

+If the user is a staff member, the backend checks their authentication status and routes them accordingly.
+If the user is a business client, authentication is not required, and the request is routed directly.
+Staff members are granted role-based permissions to perform specific actions within the n8n workflows.

 ---